CSCAR/workshop-stata-intro/stata_markdown/02-working-with-data-sets.md

 ```

 Here, `using` and `if` are subcommands, which we will see used more as the day goes on.
 For further details, see `help use`, specifically the manual
-which goes into further detail.
+which has the full documentation.

 ^#^^#^ Saving data